 The Annual Assembly is a culmination of these exchange activities within the Max Planck Society: the Supporting Members meet for a period of two days with the Scientific Members, where they receive first-hand updates on current research results.
-In the Supporting Members’ Lounge, which was set up especially for these Members, they are separately briefed by the Private Research Support Team.
+In addition, as part of the programme, Supporting Members are exclusively looked after by a special team.

 The Senate decides on the admission of new Supporting Members by statute.
 Discussions are held by the Selection Committee on suitable individuals, companies and institutions, and these are then invited to submit an application to become a Supporting Member.

 The Selection Committee consists of five representatives from important committees and bodies:

 Prof. Dr. Wolfgang Schön (Vice President for the Human Sciences Section), Chairperson

 Dr. Stefan von Holtzbrinck (Chairman of the Management Board of Georg von Holtzbrinck GmbH & Co.KG)

 Heiner van de Loo (Managing Partner of Zahnradwerk Pritzwalk GmbH)

 Dr. Siegfried Dais (Deputy Chairperson of the Executive Board of Robert Bosch GmbH)